SumoLogic-Labs/sumologic-grafana-datasource/README.md

 ![queryx](https://github.com/SumoLogic/sumologic-metrics-grafana-datasource/blob/master/screenshots/add-query.png)

-Write the query and click somewhere else, it will show you sample output.
+Write the query.
+To see the results, hit Tab to de-focus the query text box, or click outside of the query text box.

 ![query](https://github.com/SumoLogic/sumologic-metrics-grafana-datasource/blob/master/screenshots/results.png)